 1. Submission fees are US$20 for shorts (less than 25 minutes in length) and $40 for medium-length and feature films (25 minutes and longer).

-2. All films must have been produced after January 1, 2018.
+2. We favor films that have not been screened before January 1, 2020.

 3. Priority is given to Florida premieres.

-4. Submission to Third Horizon Film Festival does not guarantee selection and screening.
-For filmmakers in the Caribbean for whom exchange rates make the submission fees prohibitive, you may apply for a waiver via email to email@example.com.
+5. For filmmakers in the Caribbean for whom exchange rates make the submission fees prohibitive, you may apply for a waiver via email to email@example.com.